 These results clearly highlight the need to respect existing recommendations for dose reduction of sulphonylureas when initiating treatment with DPP-4 inhibitors, and the urgency to determine the efficacy of this

-Incretin-based drugs not associated with greater heart failure hospitalization risk than other drug combos in retrospective study
+Incretin-based drugs not associated with higher risk of pancreatitis in large, population-based study